Alexsanderc8/Authentication/README.md

 -Using Base64 to save data into Firebase
 -Using the library SmartTabLayoult to working with tabs -Using the library circleImageView to work with rounded images

+#Calculadora
+-Simple Calculator using Java and Androis Studio